Local Kubernetes development simplified with Skaffold

 Let’s play with the application now.
 Access the source code and add a message that says, “Welcome to React.
 Welcome to continuous development using Skaffold”.
 Your pipeline will resume with the changes that you just made.
 Now, open your React application in the browser and look for the changes.
 This demonstrates how local development works on the Kubernetes platform using Skaffold build.
-Skaffold will quickly capture your changes and update it into the running application.
+Skaffold will quickly capture your changes and update them in the running application.
 Skaffold gives you the ability to do runtime changes.
-You will be able to see your application running in the browser as shown in the image given below.
+You will be able to see your application running in the browser, as shown in the image given below.

 Now, let me state a scenario where a back-end developer makes a few changes in the service-2 repository at the same time.
 Go inside the service-2 repository and run the “skaffold dev” command.
 Open another terminal and pull service-2 changes done by the other developer.
-You will find that Skaffold will quickly capture the changes and update them into the running application.
+You will find that Skaffold will quickly capture the changes and update them in the running application.

 Skaffold was introduced to simplify Kubernetes development and in my opinion, it is doing a fair job at the moment.
 It provides flexibility and very extensive on what kind of integrations it should be used with.
 With its extensible & pluggable architecture, it provides developers with the liberty to choose an appropriate tool for each step that is involved in building as well as deploying the application.
 I hope with this blog; you will be able to leverage Kubernetes by combining it with Skaffold.
 Do share your queries and experiences in the comments section.
 Stay safe and happy coding!